News Roundup: Google Search Console Rolls Out Insights and More

 - Use the

 Search Console in Search resultsfeature.
 “If you search on Google for a query that your beta listed site ranks for, you should then see a Google powered result titled “Search performance for this query” at the top.
-That result will contain an entry point to Search Console Insights,” Google has noted in their official announcement (opens in a new tab).
+That result will contain an entry point to Search Console Insights,” (opens in a new tab).

 Chrome to highlight great user experiences on Android

 With the planned move to the Core Web Vitals, which highly emphasize user experience and page speed as important ranking factors, Google has dedicated its work towards “providing users with a fast, responsive, and delightful browsing experience.”

 And now, Google has announced they will include a feature in Chrome that will (opens in a new tab).
 The feature will start with labeling fast links via the link context menu.